flaneurette/Tailscale-Split-Traffic-Setup-for-Web-Server/CHECK.md

 ## 3. (Optional but recommended) Drop SSH elsewhere

+Only if: ALLOW -> DROP.
+Not if: DROP -> ALLOW.

 If you want SSH **only via Tailscale**, make sure you do **not** have a broad SSH allow rule earlier, and then explicitly drop it:

 ```bash